 In the twentieth century the Teatro underwent a lot of restoration projects and in 1987 was rebuilt after a devastating fire.

-La carriera di un libertino by Igor Stravinskij, L’Angelo di fuoco by Serghei Prokofiev, Il Giro di vite by Benjamin Britten, Intolleranza 1960 by Luigi Nono were here performed
+During the twentieth century a lot of very important premieres like La carriera di un libertino by Igor Stravinskij, L’Angelo di fuoco by Serghei Prokofiev, Il Giro di vite by Benjamin Britten, Intolleranza 1960 by Luigi Nono were here performed

 Giuseppe Verdi wrote five operas commissioned by the Teatro La Fenice: Ernani, Attila, Rigoletto, La Traviata and Simon Boccanegra.